-You have a right to enjoy your property privately, undisturbed by others.
-The landlord has to respect your peace and privacy.
-If they don’t, the Tenancy Tribunal can fine your landlord.
+You have a right to enjoy the property you are renting privately, undisturbed by others (including the landlord) and to apply to the Tenancy Tribunal if you have a dispute with your landlord that can’t be resolved informally.
 You also have rights regarding rent, bond, property inspections and other renting costs.

 Back to top

 What are my obligations and responsibilities as a tenant?

 During your tenancy, you must not:

 - intentionally or carelessly damage the premises;

 - tamper with the smoke alarms so that they are prevented from working;

 - use the premises for any illegal activity;

 - disturb the neighbours;